2013–2019 Nissan Sentra Front Brake Pad & Rotor DIY

 - Line up the brake pads into the carrier and press them to set them into place.
 Make sure the brake pads are in their proper orientation.

-- Place the caliper back to the carrier and reinstall two 14mm bolts on the caliper by turning them clockwise using the 14mm wrench.
+- Place the caliper back into the carrier and reinstall two 14mm bolts on the caliper by turning them clockwise using the 14mm wrench.
 If the guide pins are spinning while tightening the bolts, use another wrench or a plier to hold the guide pins.

 - Place the wheel back in the vehicle and reinstall its lug nuts.